charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 To turn in the assignment, you should provide a screen shot showing:

 - A listing of your Git folder (ls -la ~/Git).
 A sample screen shot is shown below, but it has more directories in it than your's will have.
+I want to see both JsObjects and your repository.
 - A listing of the JsObjects directory (ls -la ~/Git/JsObjects)
+- A listing of your repository (ls -la ~/Git/isit322-lastname-2016)
 - A listing of your .ssh folder: (ls -la ~/.ssh
 - A link to your site and/or a screen shot of it running.
-It should show the Apache welcome screen, as shown below.
+It should show the Apache welcome screen, and your IP address, as shown below.
 This part of the assignment will not work unless you have first opened up Port 80.

 Here is a sample listing screen shot: